 - If the pressure in the tank reads lower than what it should be, air needs to be added via an air compressor.
 Test the pressure once again after several minutes to ensure there is no air leak.

 Check Pipes, Shower Heads, and Aerators

 If the pressure reading is as it should be, the problem may be of low flow rate rather than low pressure.
-Be sure to check showerheads and aerators on the all the fixtures to make sure there is no blockage or sediment at the exit point.
-Replace clogged aerators and showerheads as needed or clean them with vinegar and baking soda.
+Be sure to check showerheads and aerators on all the fixtures to make sure there is no blockage or sediment at the exit point.
+Replace clogged aerators and showerheads as needed, or clean them with vinegar and baking soda.